tgteacher/BigData-LA3/ASSIGNMENT.md

 #### Task

-Using the same FP-Growth algorithm, write a script that computes the interest of association rules (interest = |confidence - frequency(consequent)|)  obtained using min support `<s>` and min confidence `<c>` (parameters of the FP-Growth model), and prints the first `<n>` rules sorted by (1) descending antecedent size in association rule, and (2) descending interest.
+Using the same FP-Growth algorithm, write a script that computes the interest of association rules (interest = |confidence - frequency(consequent)|; note the absolute value)  obtained using min support `<s>` and min confidence `<c>` (parameters of the FP-Growth model), and prints the first `<n>` rules sorted by (1) descending antecedent size in association rule, and (2) descending interest.